 Investors who have either a very small or very substantial amount of money to invest may be better served by Betterment.

 For those who want to begin investing but don’t have much money, Either Betterment or Ally will work given the low minimums.

 At the top end, Betterment offers a premium service to people whose accounts are valued at $100,000 or more.

 This service provides access to human advisors who may be better at answering the complex questions that arise in larger portfolios than robo-advisors are.

 Investors somewhere in the middle, whose accounts are valued from $2,500 to $100,000, may find Ally to be a better option.

 It provides a hybrid account that is centered on robo-advisors but is human-assisted to all its customers.

 This means that from time to time, investment advisors rebalance portfolios manually to ensure they have the best possible chance of meeting their objectives.

-Although Ally charges slightly more than Betterment, at this level of assets the difference in real terms is not that significant.
+Although Betterment charges slightly more than Ally, at this level of assets the difference in real terms is not that significant.